xiekuncn/Behavioral-Cloning/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as the loss is not going down.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+## Final result

+the download link is [here](https://pan.baidu.com/s/1dEBdnY5) for model.h5.

+and the video for demotration is here.